Xanderplayz17/PracticalBerd/README.md

 ## Indents

-When it comes to indentation, DreamBerd strikes a happy medium that can be enjoyed by everyone: All indents must be 3 spaces long.
+When it comes to indentation, PracticalBerd strikes a happy medium that can be enjoyed by everyone: All indents must be 4 spaces long.

 ```java
 function main() => {